 - Donning, Fit Checking and Doffing an D95 respirator mask

 - N95 and D95 Frequently Asked Questions (PDF 199KB)

 - Sequence for putting on Don Personal Protective Equipment (PPE) (PDF 318KB).

-It is important that you submit your evidence of one of the above by completing the SALHN COVID-9 Vaccination Record online form.
-You’ll need to attach a copy of your COVID-19 digital certificate, immunisation history statement or booking confirmation.
+It is important that you submit your evidence of vaccination by completing the SALHN COVID-9 Vaccination Record online form.

 COVID-19 outbreak data from interstate Australian healthcare facilities indicates that staff-to-staff cross-infection risk is highest in break/tea rooms when an asymptomatic staff member (unknowingly infectious) eats with their colleagues.

 For this reason, SALHN staff are encouraged to eat and drink in isolation with your own cutlery, outside wherever possible, and limit the use of tearooms to storing and heating meals.

 Follow these strategies to minimise risk to yourself and others: